nf-core/smrnaseq/docs/usage.md

 command line flag.

 ### Trimming options
-`--length [int]`: Discard reads that became shorter than length [int] because of either quality or adapter trimming.
+`--min_length [int]`: Discard reads that became shorter than length [int] because of either quality or adapter trimming.
 Default: 18
 `--clip_R1 [int]`: Instructs Trim Galore to remove bp from the 5' end of read 1 `--three_prime_clip_R1 [int]`: Instructs Trim Galore to remove bp from the 3' end of read 1 AFTER adapter/quality trimming has been performed
 `--three_prime_adapter [sequence]` : Instructs Trim Galore to remove 3' adapters which are typically used in smRNA-seq library preparation